 This sector analysis covers 5325 companies worldwide categorized under the "EdTech" category.

-All data on companies, acquisitions and founding rounds were extracted on March 15, 2021.
+All company data, acquisitions All data on companies, acquisitions and founding rounds were extracted on March 15, 2021.
 Deals, rounds and companies founded after this date have not been included.

 The number of companies created in the last seven years, as shown in the graph below, has been progressively decreasing.
 It should be noted that this decline in the creation of companies in the sector does not mean that it is not growing, since, as we will see later and as this study identifies, there are several factors that ensure the growth of the sector.
 Being 2020 an atypical year due to COVID-19, it is logical that not as many companies have been created as in previous years, although it is true that 2019 had already suffered a significant decline.